sparklemotion/nokogiri/README.md

 ### Supported Platforms

-As of v1.11.0, Nokogiri ships pre-compiled, "native" gems for the following platforms:
+Nokogiri ships pre-compiled, "native" gems for the following platforms:

 - Linux: `x86-linux` and `x86_64-linux` (req: `glibc >= 2.17`), including musl platforms like Alpine
 - Darwin/MacOS: `x86_64-darwin` and `arm64-darwin`
 - Windows: `x86-mingw32` and `x64-mingw32`
-- Java: any platform running JRuby 9.2 or higher
+- Java: any platform running JRuby 9.3 or higher

 To determine whether your system supports one of these gems, look at the output of `bundle platform` or `ruby -e 'puts Gem::Platform.local.to_s'`.